 Sr. Transportation Safety Editor — J. J. Keller & Associates, Inc.

-The Federal Motor Carrier Safety Administration (FMCSA) is now requiring medical providers to use an updated version of the Medical Examination Report Form.
-The compliance deadline was September 7, 2021.
+The Federal Motor Carrier Safety Administration (FMCSA) is now requiring medical providers to use an updated version of both the Medical Examiner's Certificate and the Medical Examination Report Form.
+The compliance deadline was January 16, 2024.

-The new form retained the 11/30/2021 Office of Management and Budget (OMB) expiration date, an indication that the document will be revised again later this year.
+The new forms retained the 3/31/2025 Office of Management and Budget (OMB) expiration date, an indication that the documents will be revised again in 2025.

-Medical examiners must provide a copy of a driver's medical exam certificate to a driver's prospective or current motor carrier employers who request it.
-It is NOT mandatory, however, that medical examiners provide a copy of the long medical exam forms.
+Medical examiners must provide a copy of a driver's medical exam certificate to a driver's prospective or current motor carrier employer.
+It is NOT mandatory, however, that medical examiners provide a copy of the long medical exam form.
 This long form, MCSA-5875, must remain on file in the examiner's office but isn't required by the FMCSRs to be in a carrier's files.
+Release of the long form to a motor carrier must be done in compliance with federal privacy laws.

 All persons who drive a commercial motor vehicle (CMV) ‑ including occasional drivers ‑ must be medically certified and be able to prove it.
 This includes supervisors, mechanics, or anyone else who drives a CMV on a public road.
 Drivers can verify their certification with a Medical Examiner's Certificate carried on their person.
-In addition, drivers holding a commercial driver's license (CDL) or commercial learner's permit (CLP) should have a certified status noted in their current driving record, indicating that they are medically certified.
+In addition, drivers holding a commercial driver's license (CDL) or commercial learner's permit (CLP) must provide their medical card to the state licensing agency and should have a certified status noted in their current driving record, indicating that they are medically certified.
 There is no grace period for renewing a medical certificate.
 It will expire on the expiration date noted on the certificate.

 Motor carriers and drivers may only use medical examiners listed in the National Registry of Certified Medical Examiners.
 The National Registry is an online registry of medical examiners who've completed the specified training and exams necessary to become certified to perform medical exams on commercial drivers.
 The National Registry is available online.